 The bell dings, a delicate ring that I have grown to love and despise.
-This time, it is a young woman and her daughters, two girls bounce excitedly towards the children’s selection with their mother in tow.
+This time, it is a young woman and her daughters.
+Two girls bounce excitedly towards the children’s selection with their mother in tow.
 I quickly stub my cigarette and watch as they giggle over chapter books and miniature journals.
-At the register, they introduce themselves, Anna and Benny.
-I hand them their things, even throw in two extra bookmarks that Rigby keeps for recurring business.
+At the register they introduce themselves: Anna and Benny.
+I hand them their things, throwing in two extra bookmarks that Rigby keeps for recurring business.